archived-repos/jEngine/README.md

 jEngine
 =======

->	jEngine - This script enhances jQuery providing common useful methods.
+>	jEngine - A Powerful javascript framework to build your website or application.

 >	Copyright (C) 2014  Jesús Manuel Germade Castiñeiras